flybywiresim/docs/docs/fbw-a32nx/feature-guides/flyPad/throttle-calibration.md

 If you use the GA levers you will need to map the reverser to some other button, e.g. on your yoke/side stick, as the reverser buttons (10, 11) will not be there.

-To deactivate the reverse thrust the reverse levers must be released and the thrust lever must be pushed a bit above the idle position.

 ### Step 2: Calibrating in the FlyByWire flyPad (EFB)

 ??? tip "Tip: Default Values for Bravo"